redek-zelton/Cryptofinance/Méthode de Minage Optimal/Readme.md

 We can see with number = 12 between 33% and 34% power of the network should be profitable!
 So only 12 actions, this method is more profitable than others except selfish mining

-## Méthode d'Optimisation Avec Ajustement des blocks (prises en compte des blocks orphelins)
+## Case with attacker, who pays for orphan blocks

 ![sima12](https://github.com/redek-zelton/Cryptofinance/blob/main/Méthode%20de%20Minage%20Optimal/sima_12.JPG)